murtazamb/portfolio/README.md

 ## 🏅 Awards

-**Chancellors Award**
+**Chancellors award**
 📅 September 2023 – May 2027
-- Awarded a $16,000 scholarship that is given to students with exceptional grades coming into the university.
+- Awarded A $16,000 scholarship that is given to students with exceptional grades coming into the university.

 **Head Teachers Award**
 📅 May 2021 & May 2022